ajfranck/ajfranck/README.md

 I'm Andy Franck, a triple major in math, CS, and physics at Occidental.

-My research interests include numerical linear algebra (NLA), signal processing and deep/machine learning.
+My research interests include numerical linear algebra, signal processing and deep/machine learning.
 I'm also interested in computational electronic and acoustic medicine in anesthesia.

 View my current research [here](https://andyfranck.net)